 If you are an early bird and want to follow our advice of visiting it in the early morning, you can go into it for free, but do it quietly, because from 8:30 to 9:30 (from Monday to Saturday) the individual visit is allowed without ticket or reservation.
 If you get to the Mosque later, the ticket will cost8€,nothing that an Erasmus in Córdoba can’t afford.

-Medina Azahara: Or the Bright City (this is what means in Arabic).
+Or the Bright City (this is what means in Arabic).
 It is located 8 km from Córdoba and it is worth to visit even though is not possible to reach the place by foot.
 You can get there simply by boarding a bus that goes there daily.
 It costs 8€ and the duration of the trip is 20 minutes.
-It was built by Abderramán III in the 10th century to show his dominance against his enemies although there is a legend that says that the construction of this beautiful city was a proof of love for his favourite slave Azahara.
-Although only a third of the site has been discovered by now and the excavation works are still being done it is worth to visit it.
+It was built by Abderramán III in the 10th century to show his dominance against his enemies.
+Although there is a legend that says that the construction of this beautiful city was a proof of love for his favourite slave Azahara.
+Only a third of the site has been discovered by now and the excavation works are still being done it is worth to visit it.
 Every Erasmus should visit it.

 As you will discover during the first days as Erasmus in Córdoba, the city of the Caliphs has much more spots and monuments to see but we don’t want make this post too long to let you to discover by your own what the city has to offer, although we expect you to enjoy of this route so much as we did.